Will.i.am: Technology

-In April 2016, it was announced that i.am+ had acquired the Tel Aviv machine-learning technology start-up Sensiya.

 3D Systems appointed will.i.am as its chief creative officer (CCO) on January 8, 2014.
 Since retiring from music (a retirement that did not last), he has helped design smartwatches for German company Deutsche Telekom since late 2015.
 In 2016, The Verge reported that will.i.am would join actress Gwyneth Paltrow and serial entrepreneur Gary Vaynerchuk on Apple TV's Planet of the Apps, calling the trio "successful" and "big names" with experience launching companies.
 The show received mixed to negative reviews.
 On July 27, 2017, i.am acquired Wink, the Internet of Things and Smart Home hub platform, from owner Flextronics for a reported $38.7 million with an additional $20 million commitment, likely earmarked to sustain manufacturing of Wink's products.

-Will.i.am has focused his efforts on optimizing inclusivity of artificial intelligence.
+will.i.am has focused his efforts on optimizing inclusivity of artificial intelligence.
 On June 7, 2024, he gave a speech at the Stata Center of the Massachusetts Institute of Technology (MIT).
 He is the CEO of the company Focus Your Ideas.
-He will join the faculty of Arizona State University in spring 2026 and teach a class on agentic artificial intelligence.
+He joined the faculty of Arizona State University in spring 2026 to teach a class on agentic artificial intelligence, "The Agentic Self".

 Personal life

 In December 2010, will.i.am discussed suffering from tinnitus as a result of his career.
-In April 2013, he revealed that he has ADHD.
-He became a vegan in early 2017.

-In May 2023, will.i.am enrolled at Harvard Business School under their Owner/President Management program, and graduated in April 2024.

-Will.i.am endorsed Kamala Harris' 2024 presidential campaign; he released the single "Yes She Can" in support of her campaign.
+During April 2013, he disclosed having attention deficit hyperactivity disorder (ADHD).
+In May 2023, will.i.am enrolled at Harvard Business School under their Owner/President Management program, and graduated the following April. will.i.am endorsed Kamala Harris' 2024 presidential campaign.
+He released the single "Yes She Can" in support of her campaign.
+On May 15, 2026, will.i.am delivered the undergraduate commencement address at Worcester Polytechnic Institute, where he was also awarded an honorary doctorate of humanities.